What to do when you are retrenched

 Some important ways to get through this challenging time are to lean on your friends for support and keep yourself occupied.
 Knowing that you’re not alone in suddenly becoming jobless will help with boosting morale, and perhaps even give you the encouragement you need to get back on track to being employed.

-With the COVID-19 pandemic affecting many jobs, check in with your friends and group chats to encourage each other to stay positive.
+With the recession affecting many jobs, check in with your friends and group chats to encourage each other to stay positive.
 You can even help keep a lookout for apt jobs that suit each other’s skills and interests.

 Before you downward spiral into a cocoon of self-pity and misery, remember that losing your job isn’t the end of the world.
 If you have spare time on your hands, make a list of other things that you’re grateful for or want to work on.